ghga-de/docs.ghga.de/user_docs/download/download.md

     ![Select dataset](../assets/img/dataset-select.png){ width="500" }

-4. Fill the form with necessary information in order to create a download token.
+4. Fill the form with the necessary information in order to create a download token.
+Specifying one or multiple file IDs is optional, if not information is provided the entire dataset will be downloaded.
+A Crypt4GH keypair must be created and the public key must be provided before submitting the form.

     ![Token form](../assets/img/token-form.png){ width="500" }

 ### Crypt4gh Keys

-Download process requires your [Crypt4GH](https://crypt4gh.readthedocs.io/en/latest/) keys to encrypt downloaded data, ensuring that only you can access it.
-Please create a pair of Crypt4GH keys if you don't already have one.
+The download process requires your [Crypt4GH](https://crypt4gh.readthedocs.io/en/latest/) key pair to decrypt the download token.
+You must specify the key pair corresponding to the public key that was used when the download token was created.

 Please paste your *public* Crypt4GH key to the related input box during the token creation.